This vegetarian lasagna made with a whole bunch of vegetables including eggplant, spinach and mushrooms – it’s comforting and delicious!

 - Cook pasta to about 75% of the recommended time (it will cook some more in the oven).

 - To combine: in a large pan, add 1 cup of the sauce to the bottom and spread out.
 Top with noodles (about 5 pieces).
 Next, spread 1 cup of cottage cheese mixture on top of noodles.
 Next, add spinach.
 Then, add 1/2 of the eggplant and 1 cup of mozzarella cheese.
 Add 1/2 of the remaining sauce.
 Add 5 more noodles and remaining cottage cheese.
 Next, add mushrooms.
 Then, add remaining eggplant and 1 cup mozzarella cheese.
 Add remaining 5 noodles, remaining sauce and remaining mozzarella cheese.
 Bake for 30 minutes, covered, on 350F.
-Remove cover and bake for an additional 15 minutes.
-Turn oven to broil and cook for 3-5 minutes until bubbly.
+Remove cover and bake for an additional 15 minutes or until cheese gets a little golden brown and bubbly.
 Carefully remove from oven, let sit 15 minutes before serving .
 Enjoy!